 We believe in the long-term impact of education to improve the lives of children, their families, and communities.
-In partnership with local institutions, we support education programmes designed to inspire children and youth from primary grades through university, in the developing world as well as in developed countries.
+In partnership with local institutions, we support education programmes designed to inspire children and youth from primary grades through university.
 We do this to accelerate science education and literacy.

 As a research-based healthcare company, science and technology are at the core of what we do.
 That is why we support international and local programmes to promote an interest in these disciplines among young people.
 By improving access to education and real-world science and biotech skills, we hope to help grow the next generation of innovators.
 A few examples of Roche-supported programs around the world: